--3 Completed transfers.
+§ -3 Completed transfers.
 The transfer of permitted property under this chapter shall be deemed completed following the completion of all of the following:

-- The delivery of permitted property by the transferor to the permit-(1)ted trustee and the written acceptance of the permitted property by the permitted trustee; - The delivery by the transferor to the permitted trustee of a signed (2)and notarized certificate of solvency that states that the amount of the transfer is equal to or less than twenty-five per cent of the transferor's net worth and that the transfer will not result in delay, defrauding, or hindrance of a creditor who is known or knowable to the transferor at the time of the permitted transfer with a claim against the property that is subject to the transfer; and
+(1) The delivery of permitted property by the transferor to the permitted trustee and the written acceptance of the permitted property by the permitted trustee;

+(2) The delivery by the transferor to the permitted trustee of a signed and notarized certificate of solvency that states that the amount of the transfer is equal to or less than twenty-five per cent of the transferor's net worth and that the transfer will not result in delay, defrauding, or hindrance of a creditor who is known or knowable to the transferor at the time of the permitted transfer with a claim against the property that is subject to the transfer; and

-(3) The filing of the appropriate form by the transferor with the department of taxation and payment of the attendant transfer tax.
+(3) The filing of the appropriate form with the Hawaii department of taxation and payment of the attendant transfer tax.

-§ -4 Permitted trustees. (a) A permitted trustee means a person, other than the transferor, who is a resident of this State, or a bank or trust company authorized to do business in this State that possesses and exercises trust powers and has its principal place of business in this State.
+§ -4 Permitted trustees. (a) A permitted trustee shall be a person, other than the transferor, who is a resident of this State, or a trust company authorized to do business in this State and to act as a trustee subject to supervision by the department of commerce and consumer affairs and pursuant to the mandates of HRS Chapter 412.

 (b) If a permitted trustee of a trust ceases to meet the requirements of subsection (a) and there remains no trustee that meets the requirements, the permitted trustee shall be deemed to have resigned as of the time that the trustee no longer meets the requirements of subsection (a).
 At that time, the successor permitted trustee provided for in the trust instrument shall become the permitted trustee of the trust.
 In the absence of any successor permitted trustee provided for in the trust instrument, a trust advisor or protector provided for in the trust instrument shall appoint a successor permitted trustee.
-In the absence of an appointed trust advisor or protector, a Hawaii court of competent jurisdiction shall, upon application of any interested party, appoint a successor permitted trustee.
+In the absence of an appointed trust advisor or protector, a Hawaii court of competent jurisdiction, upon application of any interested party, shall appoint a successor permitted trustee.